matloff/fasteR/README.md

 ```

 You'll probably find this line quite challenging, but be patient and, as
 with everything in R, you'll find you can master it.
+Here goes:

-First, let's write it in more easily digestible (though a bit more
+First, let's write it in more easily digestible form:
-involved) form:

 ``` r
 > for (i in 2:6) {